vaidyanathanms/CILE/README.md

 Step-2: cd src_gmx/make_itp_from_fftool

+Step-3: Either edit gen_itp_pdb.sh and run for each moiety in the system or follow Steps-3(a)-8 for each moiety. gen_itp_pdb.sh is a shell script that automates Steps-3(a) - 8.

 Step-3(a): Convert organic cation zmat (in clandp directory) to xyz and copy to current directory.

 /path/to/fftool/fftool 1 /path/to/clandp/c4c1im.zmat 0 /path/to/clandp/ntf2.zmat --rho 1.0